LisbonLisboaPortugal.com

 Metro at Estação do Oriente

-The Oriente major metro station is one of the busiest metro stations in Lisbon and up until 2012 was the final stop on the red line.
-The metro is the recommended means of travel to or from the Estação do Oriente, but the red metro line does not extend to central Lisbon, and a change to either the yellow, blue or green is required.
+The Oriente metro station is one of the busiest in Lisbon and, up until 2012, was the final stop on the red line.
+The metro is the recommended means of travel to or from the Estação do Oriente, but the red metro line does not extend to central Lisbon, and a change to either the yellow, blue or green line is required.
 In the station, there is a ticket office and many ticket machines.

 History of Estação do Oriente

 The Spanish architect Santiago Calatrava was selected in 1994 and construction started a year later.
-The station was officially opened on the 19th May 1998 two months before the start of Expo 98.
+The station was officially opened on May 19, 1998, two months before the start of Expo 98.

 Discover more of Lisbon with our most popular guides